 measure the temperature of a completely relaxed bird for getting a

-the inner parts of its body.
-The feet's temperature in general is about
+about 41°C. The feet's temperature in general is about

-39°C. Just try to get familiar with the sensation the temperature
+37 to 39°C. Just try to get familiar with the sensation the temperature

 able to notice any aberration from this average in the future.